Mirabai clinches silver at World Championship despite wrist issue | Sports-Games

 While the 11-lifter field was highly competitive, most lifters refrained from stretching themselves.
 Zhihua even skipped her final clean and jerk attempt to settle for bronze.

-Competing in her first international tournament since the Commonwealth Games, Chanu had an underwhelming snatch session.
+Competing in her first international tournament since winning a gold at the Commonwealth Games, Chanu had an underwhelming snatch session.
 She started with an 84kg lift but her second attempt of 87kg was deemed a no lift.

 Fifth after the snatch section, Chanu set the highest clean and jerk entry weight but her first attempt of 111kg was deemed a no lift as her left elbow wobbled a little.
 The Indian camp challenged the decision but the judges upheld it.